 - During the semester students enroll in 4 or 5 classes, 12 or 15 credits.

-- All courses are conducted in Spanish.
+- All courses, aside from Psychology, are conducted in Spanish.

 - Spanish Prerequistes: Completed SPAN 2020-Advanced Intermediate Spanish or the equivalent.